 - Your investment business operates out of an office space and needs premises liability coverage.

 - You are concerned about lawsuits arising from Slander or Libel lawsuits.
-This is a Personal & Advertising Injury Some may also extend to wrongful eviction exposure (depending on the policy wording).
+This is a Personal & Advertising Injury exposure.
+Some may also extend to wrongful eviction exposure (depending on the policy wording).

 - You have Products & Completed Operations exposure.
 This extends to lawsuits surrounding faulty workmanship (not intentional) after the completion of a project.